duncanpierce/vector/README-DESIGN.md

     * Could represent as a bunch of bunches?
     * If Element constrained to largest native (64 or 128 bits), worst case is converting from 64 int8 Bunch (el size=1) to 64 complex128 Bunch (el size=16)
       * So it will fit inside a bunch[16]
+* Parallel LoadCorresponding
+  * Loads each Bunch in parallel, stopping when the shortest one is full or the first Reader is empty
+* `Truncate` a vector to get a smaller size (ie. split and discard)

 ## Disadvantages